 “Repeat a lie often enough and people believe it”.

-What we recognise as SMS today originated in a document in the joint Franco-German R & D trials in October 1984.
-It called for the provision of
+The system we recognise as SMS today, started with a document in the joint Franco-German R & D trials, October 1984.
+The brief was to design:

 Creators of The Concept